What’s the most effective tactic for growing your store’s revenue?

 But if we’re being honest, that’s the most basic of steps to take.
 Sure it can help, but it’s hardly providing a personalized experience.

 Email personalization relies on triggers to send the most relevant content.
 You collect an email address, track the user’s action, and send them a relevant email to get them to convert.
-The below is an example from Drip.
+Below is an example from Drip.

 As of right now, Messenger doesn’t offer this level of personalization.